 Mooncakes are a type of snack or dessert pastry with a sweet or savory filling.
 They are primarily round, to reflect the shape of the moon, but can also be square-shaped.
 Traditional Chinese mooncakes, specifically Cantonese-style mooncakes, are baked, golden-brown and molded or stamped on top with the name of the filling.

-Typical sweet fillings include sweet bean paste, lotus seed paste or red date (jujube) paste that envelops one or more mini salted, cured duck egg yolks.
+Typical sweet fillings include sweet bean paste, lotus seed paste or red date (jujube) paste that envelops one or more mini salted and cured duck egg yolks.
 Some popular savory fillings include ham, Chinese sausage, roast pork and radish.
 Another traditional filling is mixed nuts and dried fruit.
-The outside layer of the mooncake is another dough made with cake flour.
+The fillings are enrobed with a layer of dough made with cake flour.

-Editor, food blogger and former TODAY intern Suzanne Nuyen summed up the general perspective on mooncakes simply: "I feel like mooncakes are a very polarizing food.
+The jury seems to be split when it comes to these rich treats.
+"I feel like mooncakes are a very polarizing food.
 You either love them or you hate them."
-But at the same time, she told TODAY Food, "I don't think the traditional mooncake will ever die out.
+Suzanne Nuyen, an editor, food blogger and former TODAY intern, told TODAY Food.
+But at the same time, she said, "I don't think the traditional mooncake will ever die out.
 There will still be a place for it.
 They've been around for so long."

 Mooncakes range in size from large to small.
 Sheng Kee’s marketing director, Arthur Kao, whose family also owns the bakery chain, told TODAY, “Our large mooncakes, in terms of diameter, is almost two and a half to three inches across and about an inch and a half to two inches tall.
 It's a pretty large size mooncake … (but) the trend is actually moving away from large mooncakes and going more towards small mooncakes and other pastries.”

-Nuyen has been making mooncakes for a few weekends out of the year with her mother and sister for the last seven to eight years, and her family’s mooncakes are 200 grams or about three inches in diameter.
+Nuyen has been making mooncakes for a few weekends out of the year with her mother and sister for the last nine to 10 years, and her family’s mooncakes are 200 grams or about three inches in diameter.
 “They very comfortably fit in the palm of your hand,” she said.

 Nuyen and her family sell their limited-batch mooncakes to friends and customers in the Chicago-area through word of mouth.
 Their business has grown significantly since Nuyen started her food blog, Bun Bo Bae.
 “We’ve sold between like 100 to 250 (mooncakes) every weekend, sometimes more, sometimes less," she said.
-"This year, we've sold out every single week at 250-300 mooncakes a week, for five weeks.”
+In 2019, Nuyen estimated that they sold between 250-300 mooncakes each week for five weeks.

 What's the meaning behind mooncakes?